awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-pull-request-approval-rule.md

 ![\[Creating an approval rule for a pull request\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-create-approval-rule.png)

 1. \(Optional\) If you want to require that the approvals for a pull request come from a specific group of users, in **Approval rule members**, choose **Add**\.
 In **Approver type**, choose one of the following:
    + **IAM user name or assumed role**: This option prepopulates the AWS account ID with the account you used to sign in, and only requires a name\.
 It can be used for both IAM users and federated access users whose name matches the provided name\.
 This is a very powerful option that offers a great deal of flexibility\.
-For example, if you are signed in with the AWS account 123456789012 and choose this option, and you specify **Mary\_Major**, all of the following are counted as approvals coming from that user:
+For example, if you are signed in with the Amazon Web Services account 123456789012 and choose this option, and you specify **Mary\_Major**, all of the following are counted as approvals coming from that user:
      + An IAM user in the account \(`arn:aws:iam::123456789012:user/Mary_Major`\)
      + A federated user identified in IAM as Mary\_Major \(`arn:aws:sts::123456789012:federated-user/Mary_Major`\)